ECDC Summer School 2018

 - 1 June – Anthropology qualitative methods applied to communicable diseases

-The target audiences for the 2018 edition are supervisors of EPIET and EUPHEM: main supervisors, co-supervisors and also those that support fellows in specific projects (15 seats), EU Member State professionals working in prevention and control of communicable diseases (15 seats) and ECDC experts (15 seats, or more depending on capacity of the class-room), Young Gasteiners (3 seats).
+The target audiences for the 2018 edition were supervisors of EPIET and EUPHEM: main supervisors, co-supervisors and also those that support fellows in specific projects (15 seats), EU Member State professionals working in prevention and control of communicable diseases (15 seats) and ECDC experts (15 seats, or more depending on capacity of the class-room), Young Gasteiners (3 seats).